mossti/Portfolio/_projects/0009_hybrid_soft_jumper.md

 See details of our proposed designs in <a id="raw-url" href="https://github.com/mossti/Portfolio/blob/master/docs/soft_jumping_actuator.pdf">this slide-deck</a>!

 #### Design 1:
-This design is almost entirely ballistic, and utilizes internal soft actuators to help control the dynamics.
+This design relies on a central isochoric snapper for propulsion, and utilizes internal soft actuators to help control the dynamics during flight.
 <div class="gallery" columns=1>
     <!-- <div class="gallery" columns=1>
         <img src='../images/BME_462_hybrid_soft_jumper.png' width=50>